cacheflowe/simplesite/README.md

 * Add ability to create cached responses in AreaModel so we can get pushState and content swapping without hitting the server again
 * support multiple layouts?
 * Check <head> entires: https://github.com/joshbuchea/HEAD?utm_source=frontendfocus&utm_medium=email
+* Remember scroll position when going back?
+* Add paging into RSS view
+* Add `/rss` to any page to retrieve rss data source?

 # Setup